 Submission of Responses

-Please return the completed questionnaire to Ryan.Giblin101@mod.gov.uk 11:00 hours on 25th October 2021.
+Please return the completed questionnaire to Ryan.Giblin101@mod.gov.uk by 17:00 hours on 4th January 2022.

-Responses received after 11:00 hours on 25th October 2021 will not be considered.
+Responses received after 17:00 hours on 4th January 2022 will not be considered.

 Conditions

 6.1.
 This RFI does not constitute the initialisation or otherwise form part of any official procurement procedure.
 The MOD may, at its discretion and at any time, choose not to proceed with this procurement, but maintains the right to use any Information supplied for the purposes of future procurements.